Barabasi-Lab/SampleSize/README.md

 This is done for all datasets.

+To facilitate the calculations, we ran them in a computational cluster.

 #### Consensus co-expression networks

 Then, we calculated the consensus networks between the 5 replicate genes co-expression networks from each sample size and condition.